Virelion/buildata/docs/path-reflection.md

 but rather on wrapper structures that were generated to mimic access.

 ## Nullability
-Because operation are done on wrapper classes, those are always will be not null. which means accessing members of `branch2` looks like this.
+Because operation are done on wrapper classes, those are not null.
+Which means accessing members of `branch2` looks like this.

 ```kotlin
 fun exampleUse(root: Root) {